hydrusnetwork/hydrus/docs/downloader_parsers_formulae.md

 [![](images/edit_html_formula_panel.png)](images/edit_html_formula_panel.png)

-You edit on the left and test on the right.
+There's a bunch going on here, but the main split is that you edit on the left and test on the right.
+In this case, we have our three html parsing rules set up, and then underneath we say we want to fetch the 'string'.
+For an `!#html <a>` tag, we might want to fetch the `href` attribute.

+Hydrus's powerful 'String Processing' system is also available.
+If you need to filter, convert, split, reorder, or otherwise munge the list of strings your formula gets, have a poke around here.
+Most formulae do not need any processing, but it is absolutely the way to get out of a tricky situation.

-### finding the right html tags
+### first, finding the right html tags

-When you add or edit one of the specific tag search rules, you get this:
+When you add or edit a tag search rule, you get this:

 [![](images/edit_html_tag_rule_panel.png)](images/edit_html_tag_rule_panel.png)

-You can set multiple key/value attribute search conditions, but you'll typically be searching for 'class' or 'id' here, if anything.
+There is again a lot packed in here, but you'll typically be searching for a 'tag name' plus a 'class' or 'id' attribute.

 Note that you can set it to fetch only the xth instance of a found tag, which can be useful in situations like this: